byhbt/thanh/_posts/2021-01-30-year-look-back.md

 ### Look back 2020

-From my first launch the blog [one year ago](https://www.thanh.xyz/blog/blog-launch/), look back.
+From launch the blog until now (https://www.thanh.xyz/blog/blog-launch/), look back.

-Yeah, I have kept the site up for a year.
-Interstingly.
+The blog now is 1 year old. :)

 This is just a small blog with limited content, luckily, there still some visitors.

-One of them has emailed to me to ask for supporting for an issue, that make me feel I am on the right path, at least my content here is useful not only me.
+One of them has emailed to me to ask for supporting for an issue, that make me feel this blog is useful not only for me.

 ### Look forward to 2021